-- to use the same care, thoughtfulness, and good faith when acting on behalf of the person that an ordinary and practical person would use in his or her own life, and - to always be trustworthy and loyal to the person they are guardian for.
+- Using the same care, thoughtfulness, and good faith when acting on behalf of the person that an ordinary and practical person would use in his or her own life, and - Always being trustworthy and loyal to the person they are guardian for.

-At Inclusa, we believe the legal decision maker should always consider the wishes, needs, and rights of the member while assuring the member's health, safety, and well-being.
+The legal decision maker should always:

+- Consider the wishes, needs, and rights of the member, and - Assure the member's health, safety, and well- being.

 The legal decision maker isn't "taking over" for the member, but is in a legal partnership with the member.
 To the greatest extent possible, the member should be included in decisions that relate to her/his care and daily life.